leo/ask/README.md

 # ask

-This package is perfect for asking the users of your command line interface to provide a certain kind of information that's needed to continue with execution.
+This package is perfect for asking the users of your command line interface to provide a certain kind of information that's needed for continuing with execution of the program.

 ## Contribute